 Mandala Inspired Design

 Mandala designs are very on trend at the moment, especially as mosaic inspired stepping stones.
 They add a mystical, relaxing and meditative element to your garden and work best in areas you’ve designed for relaxation and retreats like near a water fountain or a table and chairs hidden amongst some trees.
 Making mandalas from stones is fairly too.
 All you need is coloured pebbles or stones and a round stepping stone base.
 Place the smaller stones around the border until you get to the centre of the circle!
 Use different colours depending on the colour palette that best suits your garden and enjoy the tranquility of the designs.

 Building with Stones

-A pretty wind charm can be created using an array of colourful stones and rocks connected using copper wire.
-It is super easy, and is a chic addition to your window or balcony view.
+For those who love musical chimes, this pretty wind charm can be created using an array of colourful stones and rocks and connected with copper wire rings.
+It is super easy to make, and makes a chic addition to your window or balcony.

 Artsy Stone Designs

 Do you have various boring and dull corners around your home or garden that could use some life?
 These rock art sculptures will instantly add intrigue and interest to the space.
 With some imagination, and a little bit of wire, you can create beautiful sculptures ranging from a swan, to a caterpillar, and even a cute family of frogs.

 If you’re an animal lover and want to attract local wildlife to your home, get creative with a these beautiful stone birdhouses!
 Made entirely from natural materials, they will blend easily with the rest of your garden and make the birds feel right at home.
 If you like, you could even build a matching bird pond or bath as a set for the bird house.
 The local wildlife will appreciate the food, water and shelter – especially during a rainy, stormy or hot summer day.